Puzzle Genius

 An example calcudoku puzzle grid.

-The objective of Calcudoku is to fill the grid with numbers so that:
+The objective of Calcudoku is to fill the grid with numbers according to the following rules.

-• Each row and each column contains only unique numbers, without repetition (the same as Sudoku).
+• Each row and column must contain the numbers from 1 to the size of the grid, once and only once (the same as Sudoku).
 For example, in a 4x4 Calcudoku, each row and each column should contain the numbers 1, 2, 3, and 4 with no repetitions.

-• Each outlined block must satisfy the mathematical operation given by its clue.
-For example, if a block of two cells has the clue ‘3+’, then the numbers in those cells must add up to 3.
-If a block of three cells has the clue ‘6x’, the numbers in those cells, when multiplied together, should give a product of 6.
+• Each outlined block (sometimes called a cage) must satisfy the mathematical operation given by its clue.
+For example, if a two-cell block has the clue 3+, then the numbers in those cells must add up to 3.
+If a three-cell block has the clue 6x, the numbers in those cells, when multiplied together, should give a product of 6.

 Here’s what the earlier example puzzle looks like when completed: